Director of Product

 While not always required, many employers look for a product leader with technical expertise in areas such as software development or engineering.
 This allows the Product Director to work closely with the development team and ensure that product requirements are technically feasible.

-Product Director FAQs
+Director of Product FAQs

-- What is the difference between a Product Manager and a Director of Product?
+What is the difference between a Product Manager and a Director of Product?

-- A Product Manager's role is to own one product in its entirety, looking after the product’s strategy, market research, roadmap and coordinate the development activities against priorities.
+A Product Manager's role is to own one product in its entirety, looking after the product’s strategy, market research, roadmap and coordinate the development activities against priorities.
 A Product Manager will report to the Director of Product or other senior positions on the products success within the market.
 A Director of Product will normally manage a many Product Managers and Product Owners within their team, overseeing all products and their strategy, within the company.